Living and working in a stimulating environment

 Longer stay on request

-The rental price includes: bed linen, towels, weekly cleaning for extended stays, final cleaning, electricity and water charges, heating, Wifi.
+The rental price includes bed linen, towels, electricity, water charges and Wifi.

 Coffee, tea, olive oil, balsamic vinegar, salt, pepper and sugar are at your disposal when you arrive.
-The tap water is drinkable – no need to buy bottled water!
+Heating costs based on actual consumption.